gnello/php-mattermost-driver/README.md

 Read more about how to install and use Composer on your local machine [here][3].

+### Laravel
+If you are going to install this library on laravel maybe you prefer to install the [laravel-mattermost-driver][10].

 #### V3
 If you want to install the [V3 Driver][9] instead of the V4 one you should do: